opencog/learn/README-Natural.md

 artificially generated grammars and text corpora, and is essential for calibrating and adjusting the learning algorithms to produce the best results.
 This is a closed-loop process, where the accuracy of the final result can be compared to input grammar.
-"Natural" uses natural-langauge corpora downloaded from the web.
+"Natural" uses natural-language corpora downloaded from the web.
 Since the algorithms are currently uncalibrated (untuned) you ... get what you get: it will be of uncertain quality, and there is no practical way to measure the accuracy.
 There are instructions below for both pipelines.

+Performance: it takes days/weeks because the processing pipeline has been optimized for experimentation, and not for speed.
+We are playing with different algos.
+Once the "best" algo is selected, hard-coding it in C++ *will* run 100x faster!

 Natural Language Corpora
 ------------------------